Deepak-2230/Pizzas_sales_Analysis/README.md

 # Pizzas_sales_Analysis
 Dataset used for educational and analysis purposes

+# Help me understand how to use this correctly in both Excel and MySQL

+In Excel (Basic Guide)
+Open your Excel file (pizza_sales_excel_file.xlsx)

+Use formulas like:

+Total Revenue: =SUM(total_price_column)

+Total Orders: Use =SUM(1/COUNTIF(order_id_range, order_id_range)) or use PivotTable

+PivotTables:

+Go to Insert > PivotTable

+Drag order_date to Rows

+Drag order_id to Values (Count)

+Use pizza_category or pizza_size to filter/group

+✅ In MySQL (Best Practices)
+Import the Excel data (as .csv) into a table like pizza_sales.

+Use structured queries like:

+sql
+Copy
+Edit
+-- Total revenue
+SELECT SUM(total_price) FROM pizza_sales;

+-- Total orders
+SELECT COUNT(DISTINCT order_id) FROM pizza_sales;

+-- Pizzas sold by size
+SELECT pizza_size, SUM(quantity) FROM pizza_sales GROUP BY pizza_size;
+Avoid redundancy:

+Don’t repeat GROUP BY unnecessarily.

+Use ALIAS names for readability (AS total_orders).

 # 🍕 Pizza Sales Analysis

 This project analyzes pizza sales data from a fictional pizzeria to uncover trends, patterns, and insights.
 The dataset includes order information, pizza types, quantities, categories, sizes, and revenue over time.